KaotoIO/kaoto.io/content/docs/add_dsl.md

 As described on the [documentation](https://kaotoio.github.io/kaoto-backend/#step), a Step is composed of the following properties:

-* **kind** Kind of step which will help correlate the step with the type of integration it supports.
+* **kind** Kind of step which will help correlate the step with the type of workflow it supports.
 Examples: Steps of kind `kamelet` can be used on Kamelet Bindings.
 * **ID** Unique identifier for this step in our whole Kaoto environment.
 * **title** Human-readable title of this step.
 Useful for the frontend.
 * **description** Human-readable description of what this step does.
 This will help users identify what steps they want to use for their usecase.